vnraic/slapd/README.md

 # OpenLDAP Proxy to OKTA

 Middleware used to overcome LDAP paged results, such as with OKTA LDAP, which returns only 200 records, unless paging.

-This does not work for appliances that do not support paged results, like Palo Alto firewalls.
+This work around was put in place because most applicanes that refer to LDAP dont support paged results, such as Palo Alto Firewalls.

 ## Installation